-The financial statements of The Star Group, including in The Star Group's most recent financial report for the financial year ended 30 June 2022 and half year ended 31 December 2022, contain estimates, assumptions and judgments when applying accounting policies and preparing its financial statements, particularly in relation to the calculation of provisions and disclosure of contingent liabilities in accordance with applicable accounting standards.
+The financial statements of The Star Group, including in The Star Group's most recent financial report for the financial year ended 30 June 2023, contain estimates, assumptions and judgments when applying accounting policies and preparing its financial statements, particularly in relation to the calculation of provisions and disclosure of contingent liabilities in accordance with applicable accounting standards.

 Given the uncertainty surrounding future events and the requirements of the accounting standards, there can be no assurance that the provisions or disclosures address all outcomes that may arise in the future.
 A change in a critical accounting estimate, assumption and/or judgement resulting from new information or from changes in circumstances or experience could result in The Star Group incurring losses greater than those anticipated or provided for.
-This could have an adverse impact on The Star Group's financial performance, financial condition and reputation, and may have regulatory implications.
+This could have an adverse impact on The Star Group's financial performance, financial position and reputation, and may have regulatory implications.
 See further 'Change in accounting policy' below.